nwisbeta/github.io/pages/app_design/support-and-tutorials.md

 Stakeholder should determine whether tutorials are automatic or manually activated.

 For automatic tutorials:
-* set up a general app tutorial when a user first loads and uses the app
+* Set up a general app tutorial when a user first loads and uses the app
-* set up a tutorial for a specific function at first use, such as using a watchlist: ensure the presence and access point of the tutorial is clearly available
+* Set up a tutorial for a specific function at first use, such as using a watchlist: ensure the presence and access point of the tutorial is clearly available

 Users must have the option to activate tutorials in the help section - see [Standard Features](/standard-features.html).